paualberti/Gomoku/README.md

 This project is an implementation of the game Gomoku using SDL2.<br>
 The rules of the game can be found [here](https://en.wikipedia.org/wiki/Gomoku)

-* Left click with the mouse to make a move
+* Primary click with the mouse to make a move
 * Press \<space\> to make an engine move
 * Press \<cr\> (or \<return\>) to make the engine play itself till the end